valhalla/valhalla-docs/timedistance-api.md

 * `one_to_many` and `many_to_one` requests have a limit of <?> locations.
 * `many_to_many` requests have a limit of <?> locations.
-* max distance between any two locations is <will these be the same as the limits on the route api reference page?>.
+* `max_distance` is the max distance between any two locations is <will these be the same as the limits on the route api reference page?>.

 Please also refer to the [Valhalla API Limits](https://mapzen.com/documentation/valhalla/api-reference/#api-keys-and-service-limits) to view the current routing limitations that are in place.